jordanlee124/NeoSpace-NEO-Tracker/README.md

 Then unzip the file and navigate to the HTML file with all the pages are (SourceCode_and_Documentation/HTML/)

 To simulate first landing on the page, click on the *index* page and enjoy the site!

+## Extra Note
+We were tasked to write up a report for this project.
+If you would like to check this out, go to the *Deliverables* directory.